Configuration

 2.2 Gateway identity

-These let one Supabase project host multiple independent gateway hosts (your laptop, a Mac mini, a VPS) without them stepping on each other.-
+These let one Supabase database host multiple independent gateway hosts (your laptop, a Mac mini, a VPS) without them stepping on each other.-

 GATEWAY_ID— Required.
 Defaultdefault.
-Unique slug per gateway within a Supabase project.
+Unique slug per gateway within a Supabase database.
 Becomes theslugcolumn in thegatewaystable.
 Override when you bring up a second gateway against the same Supabase (e.g.mac-mini,vps-eu). -

 GATEWAY_LABEL— Optional.
 DefaultPrimary gateway.
 Human-readable label shown in the UI’s gateway picker.
 Override for anything you’d show a person. -